The Explorer is getting a new look. During a short transition period, you may find pages with both old and new design.

 Conventional propulsion systems for yachts typically consist of an engine, gear, shaft line and propeller in a straight line.
 The energy efficiency of these systems is far from optimal, and they are a source of noise and vibration.

-The Rolls-Royce research and technology team set out to remedy these problems by exploring the use of a single, efficient and steerable thruster unit, as well as the use of new materials to develop a more energy efficient and silent solution.
+The Kongsberg Maritime research and technology team set out to remedy these problems by exploring the use of a single, efficient and steerable thruster unit, as well as the use of new materials to develop a more energy efficient and silent solution.

 The Azipull Carbon uses carbon fibre material in load carrying parts, substantially reducing the weight of the propulsion system.
 The new thrusters also facilitate better vessel layout, while providing high propulsion efficiency, excellent manoeuvring capabilities and easy maintenance.